NikosVallianos/LPM3/README.md

 # LPM3
-A device to measure light pollution on sea turtle nesting beaches
+The LPM3 is a device to measure light pollution on sea turtle nesting beaches.

 ## License